Feb 25, 2020

 How Do You Negotiate When Buying A Used Car?

 If you’ve found a car you want to purchase, it’s time to negotiate.
 Rule number one is to always negotiate.
-The asking price is very seldom the firm final price.
+The asking price is very seldom the firm final price for the person selling a car.
 It’s called an asking price for a reason.

 Here are some tips for negotiating :